 - The student looks over the Student Aid Report (SAR) and, if accurate, keeps it for his/her records.
-If any corrections are needed, the student contacts the Financial Assistance Office.
+If any corrections are needed, the student makes the appropriate corrections on the FAFSA website.

-- The Financial Assistance Office sends an electronic award letter to the student, along with instructions for completing the loan applications and other required forms.
+- Student Financial Services sends an electronic award letter to the student, along with instructions for completing the loan applications and other required forms.

-- The student accepts, refuses, or modifies the award letter and submits all required forms to the Financial Assistance Office.
+- The student accepts, refuses, or modifies the award letter and submits all required forms to Student Financial Services.

-- The Financial Assistance Office looks over the required forms and performs verification if necessary.
+- Student Financial Services looks over the required forms and performs verification if necessary.

 - The lender wires the funds by Electronic Funds Transfer (EFT) to the school or sends the institution a loan check.

-- If by EFT, all funds will be applied to the student's account.
-The refund will be directly deposited to the student's checking account if so desired by the student and proper documentation is on file.
+- All funds will be applied to the student's account.
+The refund will be directly deposited to the student's bank account if so desired by the student and proper documentation is on file.
 Otherwise, a check will be issued to the student.